pkrll/pkrll/README.md

 + I work as an iOS developer at @Bontouch, dabbling in macOS development on my spare time.
 ```

-Currently I'm
+#### Currently I'm...

-📱 Developing the ComicsWeek app to keep track of the latest comic book releases.
+📱 developing the ComicsWeek app to keep track of the latest comic book releases,

-🎮 Learning game development with SpriteKit and GameplayKit.
+🎮 learning game development with SpriteKit and GameplayKit,

-💀 Surviving 2020.
+💀 ... and just trying to survive 2020.

 Check out some of my stuff down here 👇 or browse through all my repos up there 👆!